Opportunities.

 Our Vision: Cultivating community by ensuring that everyone is nourished.

+Meals on Wheels of Lancaster, Inc. is a non-profit corporation, incorporated under the laws of the Commonwealth of Pennsylvania that was founded in 1967.
+We started with 7 clients and 25 volunteers and have grown significantly and continue to grow.
+MOWL is a nonsectarian organization offering ready-to-eat meals to people in need in and around Lancaster County.
 The organization is managed by a board of directors chosen from the community and who are committed to the work of MOWL.
 The day-to-day business of the organization is managed by an Executive Director who reports to and takes direction from the board.
 Each client receives one cold and one hot ready to eat meal that is prepared in-house in our professional kitchen by paid staff and volunteers and are delivered Monday through Friday including holidays.
 In 2024, Meals on Wheels of Lancaster served over 168,000 freshly prepared meals to more than 730 clients across 20 local ZIP codes.

 Contact Name: Stephanie Zeigler